 We are logging facts of authentication and all commands/application which users ran on our prod servers.
 Logs are placed on a Elasticsearch server using Logstash.
 Access to those logs is available only to restricted personnel.
 Production access logs are stored for 6 years.

 All personal computers and external hard drives must be encrypted.
 Use of a VPN is strongly encouraged when connecting to a public network.

 Testing and security checking policies

-We have two in-house specialist that do tests and checks once in three months, one time per year we hire consultants to do pen testing and security checks.
-In addition we have open bug bounty program that supports white hackers which help us identify vulnerabilities.
+We have two in-house specialists that do tests and checks once in three months, one time per year we hire consultants to do pen testing and security checks.
+In addition, we have an open bug bounty program that supports white hackers which helps us identify vulnerabilities.
 Therefore, the complex of organizational and practical steps are being done on a regular basis.